 This sensor works over a reasonably wide sensitivity range of ISO100-25,600, which represents a one-stop expansion over the native ISO12,800 range of its D3300 predecessor.

 So, that means there's no 4K video here, but then this is a feature that is still making its way through to entry-level DSLRs.
-If you need 4K video and you're on a tight budget, a mirrorless camera like the Canon EOS M50, Panasonic G85 or Olympus OM-D E-M10 Mark III would be a better idea.
+If you need 4K video and you're on a tight budget, a mirrorless camera like the Canon EOS M50, Olympus E-PL9 or Panasonic GX80 would be a better idea.
+Want to stick with a DSLR?
+Check out Canon's latest EOS Rebel SL3 / EOS 250D.

 Nikon's familiar Picture Controls are also on hand, although for those wanting their images and videos processed into more distinct styles immediately, the camera's Effects modes include options such as Super Vivid, Illustration and Toy Camera.